StarlingUAS/fenswood_volcano_template/tutorial/old_school.md

             g_node.get_logger().info('Close enough to flight altitude')
             break
 ```
 The above snippet waits for 60 seconds or for the drone to reach 19m above its arming altitude.
-Note the `g_last_alt_rel` variable will be calculated in the `state_callback` function as the `g_init_alt` variable has been set in the main thread.
+Note the `g_last_alt_rel` variable will be calculated in the `state_callback` function (in its own thread) as the `g_init_alt` variable has been set in the main thread.
 ```
     # move drone by sending setpoint message
     target_msg = GeoPoseStamped()